Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: prototype

-\textbf{Network beacons.} The Raspberry Pi requests the risk data of the last 24 hours from the backend server over HTTPS and caches it locally.
-The bluetooth board broadcasts risk information using the chained periodic broadcast protocol over data channels and \update{1M PHY} (available since BLE 5.0).
-At periodic intervals, the bluetooth board fetches \update{250 bytes} of risk data from the Raspberry Pi and places it in a buffer used by the underlying hardware for transmission \footnote{Our prototype network beacons do not emit {\ephIDs}, since our development hardware cannot multiplex legacy advertisements and periodic~broadcasts. \update{In practice, this limitation can be mitigated by placing a BLE beacon close to a network beacon.}}.
+\if 0 \textbf{Network beacons.} The Raspberry Pi requests the risk data of the last 24 hours from the backend server over HTTPS and caches it locally.
+The bluetooth board broadcasts risk information using the chained periodic broadcast protocol over data channels and 1M PHY (available since BLE 5.0).
+At periodic intervals, the bluetooth board fetches 250 bytes of risk data from the Raspberry Pi and places it in a buffer used by the underlying hardware for transmission\footnote{Our prototype network beacons do not emit {\ephIDs}, since our hardware cannot multiplex legacy advertisements and periodic~broadcasts.
+In practice, a BLE beacon can be placed close to a network beacon to alleviate this limitation.}. \fi

-\textbf{Dongle.} The key datastructure in the dongle is a circular log on flash, which is used to store records of beacon encounters.
-Additionally, the dongle implements \update{five} event handlers.
+\textbf{Dongle.} The dongle's key datastructure is a circular log on flash, which is used to store records of beacon encounters.
+The dongle implements four event handlers.

-An {\em encounter handler} scans on the advertisement channel at \update{1s} intervals with a duty cycle of \update{10\%}, and performs two actions based on the type of packet received.
-If the packet is an extended advertisement indicating the presence of a periodic~broadcast on data channels, the handler initiates periodic scanning on the data channels.
-If the packet is a legacy advertisement, the handler decodes the encounter payload.
+An {\em encounter handler} scans on the legacy advertisement channel at 1s intervals with a duty cycle of 10\%.
+When the dongle receives a packet, the handler decodes the encounter payload.
 It adds a new encounter to an in-memory list of "active" encounters, or updates an existing encounter's interval since the first instance of the same encounter was observed.

 A {\em clock handler}, triggered once per minute, increments the dongle's clock and performs different actions on encounter entries in memory and on store depending on their state.
 It deletes stored encounters older than 14 days.
 For the "active" encounters older than one epoch (and thus ready to persist in the encounter log), it computes their cuckoo filter lookup indexes and appends the encounter and the indexes to the log.